Liverpool FRESH (Alder Hey Children’s NHS Foundation Trust)

 We offer a range of therapies and interventions to help children/young people who are struggling with how they are feeling, thinking, or the way they are doing things.
 We work particularly with those children/young people whose difficulties mean that they are struggling to manage everyday life and relationships and whose safety might be a worry to them or those around them.

-What age group does FRESH CAMHS work with?
+What age group does FRESH work with?

 We work with children/young people aged 0 to 18 years.
 However, referrals received for young people aged 16 and over may also be directed to other services in the city, depending on their needs, such as YPAS, Talk Liverpool or Adult Mental Health Services.